 - Ensure regular maintenance of existing heating equipment.

-- Consider need for installation of more efficient heating system
+- Consider need for installation of more efficient heating system.

-- Review frequency and purpose of floodlighting and look at more efficient systems
+- Review frequency and purpose of floodlighting and look at more efficient systems.

-- Investigate the feasibility of fitting solar/photovoltaic panels and wind turbines
+- Investigate the feasibility of fitting solar/photovoltaic panels and wind turbines.

-Actions for individuals to consider:
+Actions for groups and individuals to consider:

-- Using low energy lighting
+- Using low energy lighting.

-- Insulating and draft proofing
+- Insulating and draft proofing.

-- Switching off equipment rather than leaving on standby
+- Switching off equipment rather than leaving on standby.

-- Putting thermostats on a lower setting, using programmable room thermostats to set different temperatures for different times of day, heating for shorter periods
+- Putting thermostats on a lower setting, using programmable room thermostats to set different temperatures for different times of day, heating for shorter periods.

-- Choosing low energy appliances when replacement is necessary
+- Choosing low energy appliances when replacement is necessary.

-- Switching to green electricity
+- Switching to green electricity.

-- Investigating the feasibility of fitting solar/photovoltaic panels and wind turbines
+- Investigating the feasibility of fitting solar/photovoltaic panels and wind turbines.

-- Burning locally sourced wood instead of coal and turf
+- Burning locally sourced wood instead of coal and turf.

 Further information

-Sustainable Energy Authority of Ireland www.seai.ie
+Sustainable Energy Authority of Ireland: seai.ie

 DESIGN CONSTRUCTION DEVELOPMENT AND MANAGEMENT OF BUILDINGS